GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 ### Optional: Build and push a Docker image for your app

-If you like, you can use the prebuilt docker image, `gcr.io/google-samples/pubsub-bq-pipe:v1`, for your app.
+If you like, you can use the prebuilt docker image, `gcr.io/google-samples/pubsub-bq-pipe:v3`, for your app.
 This is the image used by default in the `bigquery-controller.yaml` and `twitter-stream.yaml` files.

 Follow the instructions below if you'd like to build and use your own image instead.

 This Kubernetes app uses a [Docker](https://www.docker.com/) image that runs the app's python scripts.
-(An environment variable set in the replication controller specification files, `PROCESSINGSCRIPT`, indicates which script to run).
+(An environment variable set in the Deployment specification files, `PROCESSINGSCRIPT`, indicates which script to run).
 Once the image is built, it needs to be pushed somewhere that Kubernetes can access it.
 For this example, we'll use the new [Google Container
 Registry](https://cloud.google.com/tools/container-registry/) (GCR), in Beta.
 It uses a Google Cloud Storage bucket in your own project to store the images, for privacy and low latency.
 The GCR [docs](https://cloud.google.com/tools/container-registry/) provide more information on GCR and how to push images to it.
 You can also push your images to, e.g., the Docker Hub.